RalphHightower/blog/_posts/2026/04/2026-04-13-TenDaysOnNoSaveAmericaActReasons.md

 <details markdown='1'><summary>2026-04-17</summary>

 - [ ] 5.
 The number of illegal registrations is microscopic.
 A Georgia audit found 8 illegal registrations among 8.4 million registered voters.
-That's an error rate of 0.000095338%, that is 4 leading zeroes.
+That's an error rate of 0.000095338%, that is 4 zeroes behind the decimal.
 - [(202) 224-5972 – Graham, Lindsey (T-SC)](tel:+12022245972)
     - [ ] Spoke to staffer
     - [ ] Left voicemail